kejohns19/Udacity_DRLN/p3_collab-compet/project_report.md

 ### Neural network architecture

 I used an actor and two critic neural networks (per the SAC algorithm).
-All networks share the the same initial network strucure, Linear containing 256 nodes followed by a ReLU activation function.
+All networks share the the same initial network strucure, two Linear layers containing 512 & 256 nodes each followed by a ReLU activation function.
 The actor then included two final fully connected layers one which output an average (mu) and the other which output a log_std devitation - each output diminsions corresponded to the action dim for the actor, in this case the action dim was two.
 The average and log_std were used to sample specific actions from a Normal distribution.

 The critic again used the first two fully connected layers from the actor and then included a final fully connected layer to output a single value.
 This value was then passed to the learning function as the baseline to calculate the advantage estimator (differnece with thediscounted future rewards generated from the actor policy).